 Are the press office and PR the same thing?

-No. The press office is a component of PR, focused exclusively on media relations.
-PR is a broader discipline that includes, beyond media relations, stakeholder management, public affairs, crisis communication, internal communication, reputation management, and much more.
-Thinking that press office and PR are synonymous is the most common mistake and can lead to underestimating the company's communication needs.
+No. The press office is a component of PR, focused exclusively on relationships with the media.
+PR is a broader discipline that includes, beyond media relations, also stakeholder management, public affairs, crisis communication, internal communication, reputation management, and much more.
+Thinking that press office and PR are synonyms is the most common mistake and can lead to underestimating a company's communication needs.

 Can I have a press office without doing PR?

 Technically yes: it is possible to activate only media relations without a broader PR strategy.
 However, it is a limiting approach.
-The press office works best when it is embedded within an overall communication strategy that defines key messages, positioning, priority stakeholders, and long-term objectives.
-Without this strategic framework, media relations risk being tactical and fragmented.
+The press office works best when embedded in a comprehensive communication strategy that defines key messages, positioning, priority stakeholders, and long-term goals.
+Without this strategic frame, media relations risk being tactical and fragmented.

-How much more does PR cost compared to the press office alone?
+How much more does PR cost compared to a press office alone?

-Integrated PR costs on average 2–4 times more than the press office alone, because the scope of activity is much broader.
-An external press office costs between EUR 1,500 and 5,000/month, while an integrated PR retainer starts at EUR 5,000/month and can exceed EUR 20,000/month for more complex organisations.
-The additional cost is justified by a deeper and more lasting strategic impact.
+Integrated PR costs on average 2-4 times more than a press office alone, because the activity scope is much broader.
+An external press office costs between $1,500 and $5,000/month, while an integrated PR mandate starts at $5,000/month and can exceed $20,000/month for the most complex organizations.
+The additional cost is justified by a deeper and longer-lasting strategic impact.

-Does a startup need PR or is the press office enough?
+Does a startup need PR or is a press office enough?

-It depends on the stage and the sector.
-In the early stage (pre-seed, seed), the press office is generally sufficient to build media awareness.
-From the growth stage (Series A onwards), PR becomes important for managing relationships with investors, partners, talent, and — in regulated sectors — institutions.
-In any case, even a startup benefits from a communication strategy that goes beyond individual press placements.
+It depends on the stage and industry.
+In the early stage (pre-seed, seed), a press office is generally sufficient to build media awareness.
+From the growth stage (Series A onward), PR becomes important to manage relationships with investors, partners, talent, and — in regulated industries — institutions.
+In any case, even a startup benefits from a communication strategy that goes beyond individual press hits.

 Who handles PR in a small company?

-In small companies, it is often the founder, CEO, or marketing manager who handles public relations in person, possibly supported by an external agency or freelancer for media relations.
-This setup is pragmatic but risky: without specific expertise, it is easy to make mistakes that can damage reputation.
-The most effective solution for an SME is to rely on a strategic communication consultant who defines the strategy and coordinates operational activities (press office, digital PR, events).
+In small companies, PR is often managed directly by the founder, CEO, or marketing lead, possibly supported by an external agency or freelancer for media relations.
+This setup is pragmatic but risky: without specific competencies, it is easy to make mistakes that can damage reputation.
+The most effective solution for an SMB is to rely on a strategic communication consultant who defines the strategy and coordinates the operational activities (press office, digital PR, events).

 Are digital PR part of the press office or PR?

-Digital PR is an extension of PR in the digital world.
+Digital PR is an extension of PR into the digital world.
 It includes both digital media relations activities (relationships with online outlets, bloggers, podcasters) and broader activities (influencer relations, strategic link building, social listening, content PR, online reputation management).
-It is therefore a hybrid that blurs the traditional boundary between press office and PR, but it conceptually falls within the scope of integrated PR.
+They are therefore a hybrid that blurs the traditional boundary between press office and PR, but conceptually fall within the scope of integrated PR.

 Do I need a press office if I already have a social media manager?

-Yes, they are complementary and non-substitutable functions.
+Yes, they are complementary and not interchangeable functions.
 The social media manager handles the company's owned channels (owned media): Facebook, Instagram, LinkedIn, TikTok.
-The press office manages relationships with the media to obtain spontaneous coverage (earned media).
-A LinkedIn post reaches the company's followers; an article in a major business newspaper reaches an entirely different audience with a higher level of credibility.
+The press office manages relationships with the media to earn spontaneous coverage (earned media).
+A LinkedIn post reaches the company's followers; an article in The Wall Street Journal reaches a completely different audience with a higher level of credibility.
 The two functions amplify each other when they are coordinated.

 Sources and References